Mmesek/mmesek.github.io/content/about.md

 But there's no rest for the wicked as in the meantime I've developed mini-games while volunteering as a moderator for gaming Discord servers, crafting puzzles and even strumming a few tunes on the guitar.
 Now we are in 2024, I've taken upon Parkour training and eventually set off to explore [Europe by Train with Interrail](/series/interrail-2024).

-## Sounds interesting?
-You can find on this website my journals from travels, insights from trenches as a developer, recipes from my kitchen and couple of other things too.

 ## Let's Work Together

 Want to hire me, or commission me a work?
 Head over to [contact](../contact).
 And if you need one, here's my [Resume](https://mmesek.github.io/resume).